 Here are our community content guidelines, which are designed to help create a positive environment for everyone…

-- This site is intended primarily for the discussion and sharing of Buddhist practice.
-Please do not make posts or comments that are obviously unrelated to the context you’re taking part in, or that are primarily commercial in nature.
-We may remove posts or comments that are considered off-topic from groups and blogs.
-Please do not make posts or comments with gratuitously violent or explicitly sexual content on any space on the site.
-And please also abide by our position with regard to the posting of copyrighted material.
+3. This site is intended for the discussion and sharing of Buddhist practice in the Triratna community.
+Please do not make posts or comments that are unrelated to the context you’re taking part in, are primarily commercial in nature, or advertising non-Triratna Dharma events.
+We may remove posts or comments that are considered off-topic.
+Please do not make posts or comments with, or linking to, gratuitously violent or explicitly sexual content on any space on the site.
+Please also abide by our position with regard to the posting of copyrighted material.

 Whatever you contribute we very much encourage you to think about it in the light of the Buddhist ethical precepts around ‘Right Speech’.
 These encourage communication that is: truthful, kindly and gracious, helpful and harmonious.
 We look forward to all you have to bring to the site!